dominiquefastus/NuStru-CodonAnalysis/README.md

                         Output to store the interpro accessions.
   -w, --overwrite       If file name already exists, overwrite it.
 Default is False.
 ```
-Test the interpro fetching with the following command:
+Test the InterPro fetching with the following command:
 ```
 python fetchINPRO.py IPR000839 -o IPR000839_accessions.txt
 ```